Saimese/Saimese-Cybersecurity-Network/Introduction to SIEM.md

 What type of alert may require tuning?

-After clicking on the Start Suspicious Activity button, which process caused the alert?
+After clicking on the *Start Suspicious Activity button*, which process caused the alert?

 Find the event that caused the alert and identify the user responsible for the process execution.